eholk/harlan/README.md

 Petite Cheze Scheme can be downloaded from [http://www.scheme.com](http://www.scheme.com).

-The Elegant Weapons submodule needs to be downloaded as well.
-You can do this by running:

-    git submodule init
-    git submodule update

 Once all the prerequisites are installed, you can compile and run the test suite as follows.